kiselkath/Selecting-Data-from-Relational-Databases/README.md

 * ✅ Connecting to it
 * ✅ Creating tables with foreign keys
 * ✅ Inserting the sample data

-Below is the complete set of starter SQL commands you can give them to copy and paste into PostgreSQL (psql, Crunchy Playground, or other UI).
-You can share this as “Initial Setup SQL” in Slack or add it to your assignment.
 ---
 ## **Initial Setup SQL**
 ### 1️⃣ Create Database